 Follow Warren Buffet’s words of wisdom

-It’s Fall again, and like clockwork, buyers are wondering what is wrong with homes that aren’t selling immediately!
-It’s incredible how this happens every year, especially after buyers spend the first seven months of the year wishing homes would stay on the market longer than a couple of days, and then as soon as they do and buyers find the home they like, many will ask “what is wrong with it?”
-It’s literally the perfect home for them but they still wonder why nobody else “wants it.”
-It is always incredible how human beings only want what others want.
+It’s Fall again, and like clockwork despite the disruption of COVID-19, buyers are wondering what is wrong with homes that aren’t selling immediately!
+It’s incredible how this happens every year, especially after buyers spend the first seven months of the year wishing homes would stay on the market longer than a couple of days.
+Yet, as soon as they do and buyers find the home they like, many will ask “what is wrong with it?”
+It is literally the perfect home for them, but they still wonder why nobody else “wants it.”
+Always incredible how human beings only want what others want.

 Think you will pay less in the spring?
 Think again.

 As you can see in the graphic below, it is abundantly clear that homes sell for more in the winter/spring than in the summer and fall.
-This is obvious when looking at it on a large scale of averages like this graph, but we decided to take it a step further and zero in on the actual homes that were unsuccessful on the market last fall and then re-listed after the first of the year and sold for more.
-We randomly picked homes in the six cities and towns where we have offices.
+This is obvious when looking at on a large scale of averages like this graph, but we decided to take it a step further and zero in on the actual homes that were unsuccessful on the market in the fall of 2019 and then re-listed after the first of the year in 2020 and sold for more.
+We randomly picked homes in nine of the cities and towns where we have offices.
 In each one of these towns, there were a significant amount of homes that sold for more in the winter than when they tried to in the fall.

 Below are examples from each town: (click to enlarge)

 The absolute truth is NOTHING is wrong with THAT House.
 The fact that a property has lingered on the market a little longer than earlier in the year has nothing to do with the house itself!
-It has everything to do with all the other houses that have been listed.
+It has everything to do with all the other houses that have been listed as inventory begins to increase.
 Real Estate markets are very simple; they are all about supply and demand!
 The more supply there is the more choices buyers have and the more time they take to make offers.

-This graph below shows the weekly inventory year over year back to 2014: (click to enlarge)
+This graph below shows the weekly inventory year-over-year back to 2014 and how 2020 was greatly affected by the pandemic: (click to enlarge)

 When do prices peak?